-While there may be a range of policies and procedures impacting on some key
+While there may be a range of policies and procedures impacting on some key areas these will be specific to that topic.
+In terms of the Strategic Plan, the following Departmental policies and strategies have been taken into account -

-- Social Care Council Strategic Plan 2023-27 - DoH Landscape Review of the Social Care Council 2021/22 - Health and Wellbeing Strategy 2026 (Department of Health); - DoH Digital Strategy 2022 2030; - Programme for Government (NI Executive); - Improving and Safeguarding Social Wellbeing (Department of Health); - Quality 2020 Attributes Framework (Department of Health); - Review of Adult Social Care (Department of Health).
+DoH Landscape Review of the Social Care Council 2021/22

+- Health and Wellbeing Strategy 2026 (Department of Health); - DoH Digital Strategy 2022 2030; - Programme for Government (NI Executive); - Improving and Safeguarding Social Wellbeing (Department of Health); - Quality 2020 Attributes Framework (Department of Health); - Review of Adult Social Care (Department of Health).